vprtwn/benzguo.github.io/projects/Demosthenes.md

 Demosthenes is my foray into video art via [demoscene](http://en.wikipedia.org/wiki/Demoscene).

-[The source](https://github.com/benzguo/demosthenes) is a protean framework for creating music videos in code.
+[The source](https://github.com/benzguo/demosthenes) is a protean framework for creating video art with code.

 Made with Demosthenes: